 Multi-band repeater: Repeater Type 1-C whose antenna connector is associated with a transmitter and/or receiver that is characterized by the ability to process two or more passband(s) in common active RF components simultaneously, where at least one passband is configured at a different operating band than the other passband(s) and where this different operating band is not a sub-band or superseding-band of another supported operating band

+NCR type 1-C: NCR-MT or NCR-Fwd at FR1 with a requirement set consisting only of conducted requirements defined at individual antenna connectors.

+NCR type 1-H: NCR-MT or NCR-Fwd operating at FR1 with a requirement set consisting of conducted requirements defined at individual TAB connectors and OTA requirements defined at RIB.

+NCR type 2-O: NCR-MT or NCR-Fwd operating at FR2 with a requirement set consisting only of OTA requirements defined at the RIB.

 Nominal channel bandwidth: Bandwidth calculated as min(100MHz, BWpassband) in FR1 or min(400MHz, BWpassband) in FR2.
 If this bandwidth is not defined for BS channel bandwidth for the operating band, nominal channel bandwidth shall be defined as the widest BS channel bandwidth for the operating band which is narrower than BWpassband.